 Key Takeaways:

-- Context switching facilitates multitasking by allowing the CPU to switch between activities.
+- Context switching in os facilitates multitasking by allowing the CPU to switch between activities.

-- Saving the current process state and loading a new one via the PCB is how it operates.
+- Saving context or the current process state and loading a new one via the PCB is how context switching in OS works.

-- Time slices, interruptions, or system calls trigger context switching.
+- Time slices, interruptions, or system calls trigger context switching in operating systems.

 - Context switching in OS keeps the CPU occupied with available tasks, which increases CPU efficiency.